intel/linux-sgx/sdk/emm/README.md

 Notes on Intel SDK specific implementation
 -----------------------------------------
 1. Intel SDK RTS abstraction layer mutex implementation is a spinlock because there is no built-in OCalls for wait/wake on OS event.
 2. Intel SDK signing tool reserves all unused address space as guard pages, leaving no space for user allocation.
 In this implementation, we simply changed tRTS to leave majority of that space as free.
-In future, we may need change the signing tool to encode this info in metadata.
+In future, we may need change the signing tool to encode this info in the metadata.
 3. API tests are built with Intel SDK.
 Though most of tests are RTS independent, the TCS related tests use hardcoded Intel thread context layout info.
-4. All make files assumes linux-sgx repo layout and environment.
+4. All make files assume linux-sgx repo layout and environment.